akshay-sihag/AHC-APPPanel/MOBILE_API_DOCUMENTATION.md

 **Important Notes:**
 - Only active medicines are returned
 - Images are stored as Base64 data URLs
-- Each medicine includes its category information
+- Each medicine includes its category information with icon
+- Category icons are returned as relative paths (e.g., `/medicine/category-icons/filename.png`) and should be resolved to full URLs on the client side

 **Error Responses:**
 - `401 Unauthorized`: Invalid or missing API key